 Please keep all returned assignments in your portfolio folder.
-Being able to produce a returned, graded assignment is the ONLY WAY to verify that you have completed the assignment if my records indicate otherwise.
+Producing a returned, graded assignment is the ONLY WAY to verify that you have completed the assignment if my records indicate otherwise.

 FIRST THREE DAYS ATTENDANCE REQUIREMENT

 In order to be eligible to receive a course grade of .7 or higher, a student must have attended regularly the first three days of the quarter or have made arrangements with the instructor in advance.